aiven/devportal/docs/tools/terraform/get-started.rst

 Get started with Aiven Provider for Terraform
 ==============================================

-This example shows you how to use the Aiven Provider to set up your data infrastructure by creating an :doc:`Aiven project </docs/platform/concepts/projects_accounts_access>` with a single Aiven for Redis®* service.
+This example shows you how to use the Aiven Provider to set up your data infrastructure by creating a single Aiven for Redis®* service in an :doc:`Aiven project </docs/platform/concepts/projects_accounts_access>`.

 .. caution::

   Recreating stateful services with Terraform may delete the service and all its data before creating it again.
 Some properties, like project and resource name, cannot be changed and it will trigger a resource replacement.
 Check the Terraform plan to find out whether a service will be deleted or replaced.

-  It's recommended to set the ``termination_protection`` property to true on all production services.
-This prevents Terraform from removing the service.
+  You can set the ``termination_protection`` property to true on all production services to prevent Terraform from removing services.
 However, logical databases, topics, or other configurations may still be removed with this setting enabled.

-Prerequisities
+Prerequisites
-'''''''''''''''
+''''''''''''''
 - `Sign up for Aiven <https://console.aiven.io/signup?utm_source=github&utm_medium=organic&utm_campaign=devportal&utm_content=repo>`_
 - `Download and install Terraform <https://www.terraform.io/downloads>`_
 - `Create an authentication token <https://docs.aiven.io/docs/platform/howto/create_authentication_token.html>`_